bojanpopic/developer.joomlatools.com/extensions/logman/translations.md

 ## How to translate?

-Translating activity messages to another language is just a matter of providing a LOGman language file for the desired language, just as it is done with any regular Joomla! extension.
+Translating activity messages to another language is just a matter of providing a LOGman language file for the desired language, just as it is done with any regular Joomla extension.

 As always, a great starting point is to use the English language translations file that is provided with LOGman.